jrdeslippe/perfportsite/docs/perfport/summary/index.md

 2. Another level of parallelism on the KNL (the vector parallelism) is then left on the table to exploit some other way (e.g. through the compiler, possibly with the aid of hints).

-This approach is generally taken in most applications using Kokkos for performance portability.
+This strategy is generally taken in most applications using Kokkos for performance portability.
 Kokkos ``views`` handle coalescing, but vector parallelism on the CPU or KNL is often left up to the compiler (with mixed results).
 As we see in the QCD case-study, the developers may need to intervene (and potentially add new layers of parallelism to the code, e.g. multiple right hand sides) to make sure their code can effetively use the wide AVX512 units on the KNL.

-#### Approach 2
+#### Strategy 2

-The second approach is to instead equate the SIMT threads with SIMD lanes (or a combination of SMT threads and SIMD lanes) on the KNL architecture.
+The second strategy is to instead equate the SIMT threads with SIMD lanes (or a combination of SMT threads and SIMD lanes) on the KNL architecture.
 This has the benefit of allowing the programmer to fully express all parallelism available on the GPU and KNL, but also has a signficant drawback:

 * Because SIMD parallelism on the CPU/KNL is typically more restrictive and less flexible to express (requiring statements like `OMP SIMD` on relatively straightfoward loops), the programmer loses a lot of the flexibility the GPU architecture allows.

-This is generally the approach taken by OpenMP for performance portability in the current implementation.
-We see in the case studies that to use OpenMP to offload work to the GPU, one currently typically needs an `OMP SIMD` directive (when it is supported by the compiler at all).
+This is generally the strategy taken by applications using OpenMP for performance portability in its current implementation.
+We see in the case studies that to use OpenMP to offload work to the GPU, one currently needs an `OMP SIMD` directive (when compiler support exists at all).

-#### A mixed approach?
+#### A Mixed Strategy

 One may, in principle, use the concepts of "teams" to map groups of SIMT threads on a GPU (e.g., on separate SMs) to different SMTs on a CPU and leave additional